-This week Pastor Kate Hillis began a new sermon series titled “Defying Gravity: Breaking Free From a Culture of More,” which will focus on stewardship.
-The four-message series will continue through November, culminating on our Commitment Sunday worship experience on Nov.
-26. In “Discovering Gravity,” the kickoff message in the series, Pastor Kate examines why our “stuff” has such a strong hold on us.
+Pastor Kate Hillis presented a sermon series titled “Defying Gravity: Breaking Free From a Culture of More,” focusing on stewardship in November 2017.
+In “Discovering Gravity,” the kickoff message in the series, Pastor Kate examines why our “stuff” has such a strong hold on us.

 In troubled times, how do we set aside our agendas, see one another, and respond in love and unity?
 As Pastor Kate reminds us, sometimes we need to listen to the voices of children.
 This message references Isaiah 56:1-8.

 Why do busy people sometimes place themselves last?
 Self-care is not about avoiding life’s storms, Pastor Kate reminds us.
 It’s about preparing for them.
 Pastor Kate references Matthew 14-22-33, in which Jesus (and briefly Peter) walk on water ion the midst of a storm.

 The Hopewell community gathered at the Hopewell United Methodist Church on Aug.
 16 to stand together against hate and injustice at a Community Peace Vigil sponsored by the Hopewell Council of Churches.
 It was an evening of prayer, song and a candlelight vigil and march through the borough.
 Attendees heard messages from Pastor Kate, leaders of other Hopewell Borough churches, and the mayor.